White Island eruption: Fears mount for Australian family of four

 • White Island eruption: US couple on honeymoon suffered severe burns, parent 'livid'

 "We know they went on a cruise on White Island and they're missing.
-I'm hoping somebody knows anything," one relative said.
+I'm hoping somebody knows anything," he said.

-A family member told the Herald they would fly to New Zealand tomorrow morning.
+Another family member told the Herald they would fly to New Zealand tomorrow morning.
 They believed the four had been on the island, and hadn't heard from them since.

 "I was told they were on the island, but I'm hoping not," the relative said.